 Opening times.
 What’s the best time to visit Casa Batlló?

-Casa Batlló is open every day during the 365 days of the year.
+Casa Batlló is open every day for the 365 days of the year.
 You can enter from 9 am until 8 pm.
 The last entrance is at 7 pm, so be sure you arrive on time.
 You can stay at the house as long as you want until the closing time.

 Try to avoid peak hours and your visit will be calmer.
 Early in the morning is the best choice.
 Remember, earlier, fewer people.
 Then, you will have the rest of the day to continue enjoying Barcelona.